 Tiered Volume Discounting

-This pricing scheme uses various pricing tiers where discounts are applied once the purchase of a certain quantity of products are purchased.
+This pricing scheme uses various pricing tiers where discounts are applied once a certain quantity of products is purchased.
 Although similar to threshold volume pricing, transparent volume-tiered pricing discounts apply broadly to every purchase after a certain point.
 Again, we’ll assume that a customer purchases 115 units.

 - 0 – 49 units: $75